luoluow/agent_memory/README.md

 # Agent Memory

 This project evaluates different approaches to managing agent memory for long-term interactions.
-The eval framework is [MeME](https://github.com/SeokwonJung-Jay/MEME-public), modified to run on Claude Code using a Claude Pro subscription instead of an API key.
+The eval framework is [MeME](https://github.com/SeokwonJung-Jay/MEME-public), modified to run on Claude Code with Claude subscription instead of an API key.

+disclaimer: the analysis is mostly done by claude code.
+It looks reasonable to me, but I didn't spend time to verify it myself.

-## Approaches
+## Approaches Being Evaluated

 ### 1. In-context (baseline)
 No external memory.
 The full episode transcript — including all filler sessions (~42k tokens for filler32k) — is fed directly to the LLM for every question.
 Nothing is stored or summarized between sessions.